-Capture and coding
+Capturing and coding

-Questionnaire responses are entered directly on interviewers' laptops using The Survey System computer-assisted personal interview (CAPI) software.
+Questionnaire responses are entered directly on interviewers' laptops using The Survey System's Computer-Assisted Personal Interview (CAPI) software.

 Most questions have single-response options or require discrete numerical responses, such as age at the time of a specific event or the number of visits to a specific medical professional.
 However, a number of questions allow for multiple responses.
-For these questions all responses are retained, with each response shown as a separate variable on the data file.
+For these questions, all responses are retained, with each response shown as a separate variable on the data file.

 In addition, a number of questions in the questionnaire offer an 'other' category, where respondents can specify non-standard responses.
 Each 'other' category response is recorded (in free text).
-For each of these responses, the coders then choose one of the following options: re-categorise it to an existing code; code it to a newly set-up 'standard' code; or code it as 'other'.
-This coding is checked by both CBG and the Ministry of Health.

-Ethnicity is self-defined, and respondents are able to report affiliation with more than one ethnic group using the Statistics New Zealand standard ethnicity question.
+Ethnicity is self-defined, and respondents are able to report their affiliation with more than one ethnic group using the Statistics New Zealand standard ethnicity question.
 Responses to the ethnicity question are coded to level 3 of the 2005 standard ethnicity classification.